GT-610/AviQtl-Plus/README.md

 2. **ECS architecture optimization**: Maximizing the benefits of data-oriented design while resolving friction with Qt Quick
 3. **Real-time performance**: Eliminating preview rendering bottlenecks to deliver a smooth editing experience

 The vision remains unchanged: **a video editor that inherits and surpasses AviUtl**.
+We believe the Qt Quick + QRhi + ECS approach is a viable and valuable path — one we are committed to maturing into a practical, everyday editing tool.

-### Original author's future plans
+### Original author's new direction

-The original author has not given up on the concept and is currently learning **Qt Widgets** and **bgfx** to rebuild the project as *AviQtl 0.1.x* using a different architecture.
-However, as they are preparing for university entrance exams, active development is not expected to resume at least until after the 2026 academic year.
+The original author has already acted on their plan — the new `main` branch is being rebuilt from scratch with **Qt Widgets + SDL3 + bgfx**, reflecting their conviction that Qt Quick is not the right foundation for the compute-shader-heavy future they envision.
+They have stated that PRs will not be accepted during the initial core implementation phase.

+The old Qt Quick source code remains available on the [`legacy` branch](https://codeberg.org/taisho-guy/AviQtl/src/branch/legacy), and the original author [explicitly recommends](https://codeberg.org/taisho-guy/AviQtl) AviQtl-Plus to users who prefer the Qt Quick approach.

-### Our commitment to the original project
+### Our relationship with the new AviQtl

-If the original project resumes development in the future, I plan to submit my upstream-relevant contributions back to the original repository as a sign of respect for the original author's work.
+The original author and I maintain a friendly relationship.
+If any of our contributions from AviQtl-Plus prove applicable to the new AviQtl, I will gladly submit them upstream.
+Similarly, I hope that innovations from both projects can cross-pollinate over time — ultimately benefiting all users who seek a modern, powerful, and intuitive AviUtl successor.

 ## What is [AviQtl-Plus](https://github.com/GT-610/AviQtl-Plus)?